TheGreenNoodle/everything-spacex/README.md

 Pulls post from Elon Musk.
 Pulls post from the guy who dose flights around SpaceX Boca Chica site Pulls post from Boca Chica gal.
-Has a few of there test videos from Youtube.
+Has a few of there test videos from YouTube.
 Provides weather updates on SpaceX's test sites.
 Has a section that explains what SpaceX dose and what there goals are.

 # Road map

-1. Add Tweet API, YouTube API, and Weather API to backend.
+1. Add button that allows unit change weather app NOT DONE
+2. Make it so user can switch between youtubers for news on SpaceX NOT DONE.
+3. Add drop down for description on YouTube videos.
 NOT DONE
-2. Add button that allows unit change weather app NOT DONE
+4. Allow user to switch between three different YouTube channels on news NOT DONE.
-3. Start working on the CSS.
+5. Start working on the CSS.
 NOT DONE
-4. Work on responsiveness.
+6. Work on responsiveness.
 NOT DONE
-5. Optimize site and fix warnings NOT DONE
+7. Optimize site and fix warnings NOT DONE
-6. Add Heroku URL to README.
+8. Add Heroku URL to README.
 NOT DONE
-7. Restrict API key usage to only Heroku domain.
+9. Restrict API key usage to only Heroku domain.

 # Route page information